NEEDS

 Societal security is a key topic at the CBSS, which notably seeks to strengthen Baltic Sea Region-wide cooperation on civil protection, response to crises and, in general, building more resilient societies.

-• Establish the strategic partnership, network and cooperation structure, and build trust between the sectors and countries through co-production in the project.
+• Establishing the strategic partnership, network and cooperation structure, and building trust between the sectors and countries through co-production in the project.

-• Develop an innovative pedagogical approach where students, teachers, practitioners, and experts work together in transnational teams.
+• Developing an innovative pedagogical approach where students, teachers, practitioners, and experts work together in transnational teams.

-• Develop material for societal security education through cross-sectoral and transnational co-creation.
+• Developing material for societal security education through cross-sectoral and transnational co-creation.

-• Internationalise societal security education in the Baltic Sea Region (BSR), thus making the education more relevant and attractive.
+• Internationalising societal security education in the Baltic Sea Region (BSR), thus making the education more relevant and attractive.

 • The establishment of a network and an interface for co-creation and collaboration, through the cooperation in the strategic partnership between experts, practitioners, policy makers, teachers and students at HEIs who are working with societal security issues.